Nature Through My Camera Lens

 I’m still not sure I got my holes big enough.
 Maybe I should go back out there and dig down around the hole further.

-I probably should have just planted them in pots, but I thought they would be so pretty out by the big rock.
+I probably should have planted them in pots, but I thought they would be so pretty by the big rock.

-In so many ways I hate this upper yard that is not at all easy to deal with.
-But then again the tree and rocks are soothing to look at from my chair.
+In many ways, I dislike this upper yard, which is not at all easy to manage.
+But then again, the trees and rocks are soothing to look at from my chair.

 That rock I settled them around is probably 3-4 feet wide and half that much longer.